 Under the state’s workers’ comp law, workers have the right to tell their employers they would like their own doctor to treat them in the event of a workplace injury.
 However, they must tell their employer in a written pre-designation before any injury occurs.

 Some employers have designated medical provider networks (MPNs).
-MPNs often consist of groups of several doctors that specialize in work-related injuries.
+MPNs often consist of groups of several doctors who specialize in work-related injuries.
 If an employer has an MPN, an injured worker usually must select a doctor from a list of those doctors within the MPN.

 Experienced San Diego attorneys could review an employer’s policy to learn more about which doctors an injured worker could visit.